ArctosDB/documentation-wiki/_documentation/container.markdown

 ## Arctos Object Tracking in a nutshell

--   “Containers” are of two categories:
+-   "Containers" are of two categories:
     1. All Parts are (also) containers.
     2. User-defined containers are whatever someone says they are – tubes, tube positions in freezer boxes, boxes, shelves, ranges,